 Cesky Krumlov sleeps early.
 Shops close at 6 p.m. and nightlife options are limited.
 A good way to spend the evening is to visit the Castle grounds after the crowds are gone.
 On summer days, you could also do the Hill of the Cross Hike and watch the sunset from the top.
 The hike takes about 30 minutes through some picturesque views and ends at a chapel.

 Have dinner and drinks at Pivovar Eggenberg, Cesky’s very own brewery dating back to 1336, relocated to the town by the House of Rosenberg in 1522.
 The Czech are passionate about their beer.
 Did you know their per capita beer consumption is the highest in the world?
 That is 143 litres per capita per year.
 Germany has a litres per capita consumption of only 109 in comparison.
 The Czechs take their beer seriously and so should you.

 When in Krumlov also try the wines and sweetmeats at Cesky Pernik, especially the Medovina Mead or honey wine.
 Heady stuff.
 There are several more to try (25 Kč for a shot) and to buy (about 200 Kč for a 0.5l bottle of wine) in the store.
-You can also take home gingerbread goodies which actually is the traditional sweet of Cesky and not the Trdelník that is currently peddled in both Prague and Cesky; Trdelník is Hungarian.
+You can also take home gingerbread goodies which actually is the traditional sweet of Cesky and not the Trdelník that is currently peddled in both Prague and Cesky (which is apparently Hungarian).

-Cesky Krumlov also has a few popup cocktail bars which offer cheap takeaway cocktails.
+Cesky Krumlov also sports popup bars that offer cheap takeaway cocktails.
 Prices range from 100-160 Kč.
-Other great places to snag delicious cocktails are Zapa Bar (Latran 15) and Apotheka cocktail bar (Latran 46).
+Other great places to snag delicious cocktails are at Zapa Bar (Latran 15) and Apotheka cocktail bar (Latran 46).